SunPower/pvfactors/README.md

 Requirements
 ------------

-Requirements are included in the ``setup.py`` file of the package.
+Requirements are included in the ``requirements.txt`` file of the package.
 Here is a list of important dependencies:
 * [shapely](https://pypi.python.org/pypi/Shapely)
 * [numpy](https://pypi.python.org/pypi/numpy)